goshawk22/website/content/posts/pico-10/index.markdown

 ## Update 03/11/25

 After 9 days of silence, the balloon reappeared in Eastern Russia.
 Unfortunately, predictions show it will drift north again.

+## Update 17/11/25

+After 13 days of silence, the balloon reappeared on 16/11 just 655km from where we last heard from it.
+This time, predictions are somewhat inconsistent, but it seems possible it will finally drift further south.